-Welcome to today's edition of the Rush 24 7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-Greetings to you, music lovers and thrill seekers and conversationalists and donors all across the fruited plain time for the award-winning thrill-packed, ever-exciting, increasingly popular, growing by leaps and bounds Rush Limbaugh program on Friday.
+Greetings to you, music lovers and thrill seekers and conversationalists and donors all across the fruited plane.

-Live from the Southern Command in sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's open line Friday.

-Nineteen years we've been doing this.
+19 years we've been doing this.

 I've been doing the radio show for 20 plus years, so that means the leukemia crowd came on board in 1989.

-And it's been wonderful.
+And it's been wonderful, and so have you.

 Yeah.

-And uh bringing up to speed here on Open Line Friday, Monday through Thursday.
+And bringing you up to speed here on Open Line Friday, Monday through Thursday, this program, you have to understand, I am a benevolent dictator.

 This program is about what interests me.

-Uh and if people call Monday through Thursday about things that don't interest me, they never see the light of broadcast day.
+And if people call Monday through Thursday about things that don't interest me, they never see the light of broadcast day.

-But on Friday, I broom all of that, and I turn over the all-important content of the program to callers when we go to the phones.
+But on Friday, I broom all of that and I turn over the all-important content of the program to callers when we go to the phones.

 The callers own the program.